 You create an application called, “Retail” which represents your e-commerce application.
 Your Retail application is a 3-tier application.
 You know that it uses certificates that are externally visible on the load balancer.
 It also uses internal certificates on the application server and database server.
 You type the info needed to discover your application’s certificates:

 Within seconds, you start to see your certificate results populating before your eyes.
 It’s magical.
 The results are so comprehensive that you see some certificates you didn’t even know about—some are expiring in less than two weeks.
 Another close call avoided.

 You are floored.
 That was so easy.
 Effortless even.
 Why didn’t you do this earlier?

 You set yourself as the application owner and set up your alerts so that you can be alerted before any of the certificates you’re responsible for will expire.
 You invite your colleague (who’s your back up when you are on PTO) to ensure she is also alerted of expiring certificates.
 You look at your watch.
 It’s been 10 minutes since you created your account.
 You already know you’ve hit the jackpot solution—you’ll continue tomorrow and invite more colleagues including information security and other application owners.

 You close your laptop for the second time that day.
 This time, you feel happy and content.
 You have a solution.
 You know that you’ll impress your manager tomorrow when you show them the tool.
 You sleep well that night.

 To follow a visual journey of the steps taken, take a look at the screenshots below.
-This story only scratches the surface of what OutagePREDICT can do for you.
-To learn more, visit https://www.venafi.com/venaficloud/outagepredict.
+This story only scratches the surface of what Venafi as a Service can do for you.
+To learn more, visit https://vaas.venafi.com.

 Are you ready to start your journey to preventing certificate-based outages?
 Sign up and use it for free.